homorunner/mcpmark-notion/README.md

-# MCPBench
+# MCPMark

-MCPBench is a comprehensive evaluation suite for testing AI models’ ability to operate a Notion workspace through the **Model Context Protocol (MCP)**.
+MCPMark is a comprehensive evaluation suite for testing AI models’ ability to operate a Notion workspace through the **Model Context Protocol (MCP)**.
 It ships with **20 real-world tasks** (e.g., habit tracker, online resume builder) that can be run against **your own MCP server and your own Notion pages**.

 ## 1 · Environment Setup

-Before running MCPBench you need to prepare the environment for the MCP service you plan to evaluate.
+Before running MCPMark you need to prepare the environment for the MCP service you plan to evaluate.
 Follow the service-specific guides below:

 - **Notion** – [docs/setup/notion-env-setup.md](docs/setup/notion-env-setup.md)
 - **GitHub** – [docs/setup/github-env-setup.md](docs/setup/github-env-setup.md)